IzumiSy/kysely-migration-schema/README.md

-# kysely-migration-schema
+# kysely-schema-migrator

 ## Overview

-`kysely-migration-schema` is a CLI tool that compares your defined database schema (written in a TypeScript config file) with the current state of your actual database, and generates migration code (diff) for use with [kysely migration](https://www.kysely.dev/docs/migrations).
+`kysely-schema-migrator` is a CLI tool that compares your defined database schema (written in a TypeScript config file) with the current state of your actual database, and generates migration code (diff) for use with [kysely migration](https://www.kysely.dev/docs/migrations).

 ## Features